 Our couches are one of the biggest investments in our living rooms and also the piece of furniture we physically interact with the most, so it’s crucial to get your choice right.
 This handy guide will help you to find the right couch for your small living room, from outlining the most practical styles for compact rooms, to showing you how to measure up.

-Make sure you take a look at our small living room ideas for more innovative ways to make the most of your space.
+See: Small living room ideas – for more innovative ways to make the most of your space.

 What couch style is best for a small living room?

 A couch is a couch, right?
 Actually there are lots of different styles to choose from, so we’ve rounded up the best types for smaller rooms.
 Whichever style you choose, remember that a design with legs, which allows you to see the floor flowing beneath, will help to make your space feel larger.

 And if your home is compact, then choosing a multi-purpose couch – such as one that doubles up as a sleeper or has built-in storage – could be the most practical solution.

 'Some sofas might look great online, but realistically it’s important to to think about what fits your space,' Kelly Collins, Head of Creative at Swyfthome.com.
 'This should be considered both in terms of getting it through the hallway and also in its final destination.
 For smaller spaces, consider sofas that are off the ground as they let light through and give the illusion of weightlessness.'

 Here are the main types of couch available to help you choose the right one for your space:

 - Cozy living room ideas – hibernate at home in a comfy, cocoon-like space

 Also known as modular couches, these are made up of single-seat-sized units that can be set up in different configurations.
 An L-shaped couch with a built-in footstool is a great example.
 We often think of these as big couches but there are compact versions available.